COVID-19 impacts shape -- but do not overshadow -- Dubuque Memorial Day event

 About 200 people lined the sidewalks on either side of Delhi Street to mark a Memorial Day upended by the COVID-19 pandemic, forcing communities to honor the nation’s deceased veterans with smaller, more subdued ceremonies.

-Instead of a parade -- which was canceled due to COVID-19 concernss - veterans, their families, friends and neighbors, many wearing masks, gathered in front the American Legion for a short, solemn ceremony.
+Instead of a parade — which was canceled due to COVID-19 concerns — veterans, their families, friends and neighbors, many wearing masks, gathered in front of the American Legion for a short, solemn ceremony.

 “This was actually a last-minute idea we came up with,” Walsh said.
 “So I talked to (fellow post members) and I said, ‘Can we do something?’
 And we put it together last week.
 We had no idea if one person was going to show up or 10.
 When we planned this, we didn’t care if anybody showed up.
 We did it for ourselves ... and to take care of our veterans.”

-Veterans, along with nursing home residents, have made up a significant portion of those who died in the U.S. outbreak.
+Veterans, along with nursing home residents, have made up a significant portion of U.S. deaths in the global pandemic .

 “This event is to celebrate those who passed. ...
 It’s about remembering them and keeping their (memory) alive by honoring them.”